Beloved feline friend or bird-murderer? Coexistence with birds and cats - BC SPCA

 Beloved feline friend or bird-murderer?
 Coexistence with birds and cats

-Whether or not a cat is well-fed, they will try to catch birds and other animals if left on their own outdoors because of their natural instinct to hunt.
+Even well-fed cats will still try to catch birds and other animals if left on their own outdoors because of their natural instinct to hunt.
 The best way to keep both cats and birds safe is to keep your cat indoors.
-You can safely encourage your cats hunting instincts by feeding them with food puzzles, and playing with toys designed to mimic the movements of birds and mice.
+You can create an enriched indoor environment that stimulates your cat mentally and physically.
+For example:

 Learn more about keeping cats indoors.